KenKundert/why-invest-in-bitcoin/README.rst

 of Apple stock is $2T.
 A great company, but just how much greater can it become?
 To exhibit a 1000× increase, it would have to become substantially larger than the entire world's economy.
-Apple has been a great stock to own in the past, but now its growth is limited.
-What is unusual about bitcoin is that it is currently relatively small but has a huge $200T total available market, and it benefits from the network effect.
-It currently represent a huge opportunity that is larger than anything that has come before and likely larger than anything that will ever occur in the future.
+Apple has been a great stock to own in the past, but now its growth is limited; it is near the end of its range.
+What is unusual about bitcoin is that it is at the beginning of its range.
+It is relatively small at the moment but has a vast $200T total available market, and it benefits from the network effect, which causes it both to grow quickly and repel competitors.
+It currently represent an unprecedented opportunity for those that see it and get in early.

+My advice to everyone is that they should get one and hold on.
+A single bitcoin currently represents a modest investment of $11k.
+But if it does replace the dollar, it could provide enough money to secure your future.